cellgeni/nf-upload2irods/README.md

 ### For Metadata Attachment
 Metadata is attached to existing iRODS collections.
 The collections should already exist in iRODS before running the metadata attachment operation.

+### For Metadata Retrieval
+Metadata is retrieved from existing iRODS collections.
+The collections should already exist in iRODS before running the metadata retrieval operation.

 ## Output Files

 ### Upload Operation